 In the composition output, the T-category part at the bottom is read as 'the maximal $\langle e, e \rangle$ -type identity function f' that maps each entity in its domain to an entity from y'.
-This f' has the same extension as the partial identity function $\lambda x_e : fr(x, y) x$.
-This step restricts the domain of some from D_e to the set of entities from y.
+This f' has the same extension as the identity function λx_e : fr(x,y).x.
+This step restricts the quantification domain of some from D_e to the set of entities from y.

 The modified quantificational subject has a complex category.
-As illustrated in Figure 4: Step (B), to compose with this subject, the VP has to undertake a few of type-shifting operations till it selects an argument of category $\left[\frac{\Pi}{T}\right]$ /NP.
-In particular, the first g-sl1 and ALIFT1 are applied to allow the VP to select a two-dimensional quantificational argument, and the second g-sl1 is applied to let the VP to be ready to transmit the information about the 'trace' of every city in the subject.
+As illustrated in Figure 4: Step (B), to compose with this subject, the VP has to undertake a few of type-shifting operations till it selects an argument of category $\begin{bmatrix} \Pi \\ T \end{bmatrix}$ /NP.
+In particular, the first g-sl1 and ALIFT1 are applied to allow the VP to select a two-dimensional quantificational argument, and the second g-sl1 is applied to get ready to transmit the information about the 'trace' of every city in the subject.